 The business was listed in the 1890 Lain’s Business Directory of Brooklyn (Far Rockaway), White n.
 Mott Ave.
 The business was also listed under bottlers of lager beer, White n.
-Cornaga Ave, Far Rockaway in the 1899 and 1903 Trow Business Directory of the Borough of Queens.
-He was not listed in the 1907 Trow Business Directory for the Borough of Queens.
+Cornaga Ave, Far Rockaway in the 1899, 1903 and 1904 Trow Business Directory of the Borough of Queens.
+He was not listed in the 1907 Trow Business Directory for the Borough of Queens, suggesting that the business came to an end sometime in 1905 or 1906.

 He was also listed in the New York State Liquor Tax Holder Directory for 1898.